-Teaching a child about their emotions is a challenging task, when it comes to a child with autism the struggle can be even harder.
-Learning to recognise and regulate emotions is not easy and in fact as an adult we are constantly adjusting ourselves so our expectations of children should be set lower.
-You might wonder where you begin and while I am sure there are many different methods I wanted to share with you what has worked for us.
+Teaching a child about to understand their emotions is a challenging task, when it comes to a child with autism the struggle can be even harder.
+Learning to recognise and regulate emotions is not easy.
+In fact as an adult we are constantly adjusting ourselves so our expectations of children should be set lower.
+You might wonder where you begin.
+I am sure there are many different methods I wanted to share with you what has worked for us.

 Rather than moving straight onto new emotions we focused on self regulation, it would be much more motivating and practically useful for A to recognise her emotion is “Red” and know that she can bring herself back to “Green”.
 To do this we started with another suggestion from A’s therapist, using a wheel.
 With this A understood the benefit of being able to identify her emotions for both of us.